 MetaVR VRSG has integrated support for high-quality animated 3D characters.
 The character animation and rendering is designed to support hundreds of characters simultaneously within the field of view while maintaining a high frame rate.

-VRSG is delivered with a character model library of nearly 500 characters and weapons in MetaVR's model format.
+VRSG is delivered with a character model library of over 600 characters and weapons in MetaVR's model format.
 You can immediately configure and use these models in VRSG through scenarios you create in VRSG Scenario Editor.
 Additionally, the library includes over 1,000 animations for the characters in the game industry standard BVH format; the animations portray all commonly used appearances required by the DIS protocol.
 You can also use your own custom characters, weapons, and animations in VRSG scenarios.

 MetaVR’s 3D characters consist of an inner skeleton and an outer "skin" mesh.
 The skin mesh is deformed in real-time according to the position of the skeleton.
 This technique prevents cracks or interpenetrating surfaces; it also creates realistic looking animations without requiring any excess geometry.
 In VRSG, the deformation is computed entirely by the graphics card to maximize performance.
 VRSG computes transitions between animations by smooth blending from one animation to the next.
 This approach minimizes discontinuities and makes it easier to add custom animations without creating hand-authored transitions.

 Character hand gestures for simulated tactical hand signals

 You can animate individual fingers using 16-bone hand models delivered with VRSG 6.4 and above.
 These hand models are animated with .BVH files and used with our character models to simulate the gestures of non-verbal commands and communication.